timsilber/recipe_japanese-curry/README.md

 1. Add mushrooms, onions, and 1/4 cup of water to your pot, then cover and heat on medium-high.

 <hr>
-Adding a bit of water to this process makes the initial stage of sauté more efficient overall, and allows you to use less oil in the frying step.
+ℹ️ Adding a bit of water to this process makes the initial stage of sauté more efficient overall, and allows you to use less oil in the frying step.
 <hr>

 2. Cook mushrooms and onions until they have reduced in volume and onions are beginning to turn translucent, ~10 minutes.
 You should stir intermittently during this step to ensure even heat distribution and prevent burning.